TMUA Guides

 UCAS Application Deadline

-In 2023, you’ll be sitting the TMUA in October.
+In 2024, you’ll be sitting the TMUA in October.
 That’s not the only thing that happens this month though.
 For people applying to the University of Cambridge, your UCAS application and personal statement are due on October 15th, just 3 days before the TMUA!
 Of course, you have the option to submit it earlier than this (and you probably should), so be sure that your preparation plan has accounted for the time needed to get these completed to a high standard.
 If either of these are submitted late or are of low quality, then all of this revision will have been wasted

 Final Weeks of Revision

+You’re now in the final countdown to the TMUA testing day.
 October is going to be your last chance to achieve what you want to achieve from your studies.
 These tips will help you through your last few weeks of preparation:

 Are you running thin on practice resources?
 There are plenty of other mathematics exams that have past papers to try out, such the MAT and STEP.
-You could even venture outside of the pure maths tests and find exams that have dedicated maths sections, such as the NSAA or ENGAA.
+You could even venture outside of the pure maths tests and find exams that have dedicated maths sections, such as the ESAT, NSAA or ENGAA.
 The important thing to remember is that the questions will be different to the TMUA in subtle ways, so these should just be taken as practice questions.

 Assuming you’ve been highlighting areas that you’ve had difficulty with during your practice, now would be the time to ensure you understand them as best as you can.
 Start by reading the principles behind them again, then take on some practice questions to see if you get them right this time.